Gold Value Guide: Karat, Weight, Spot Price & Selling Tips

 • Solid gold — usually stamped 10k, 14k, 18k, 417, 585, or 750.
 These pieces are evaluated by karat, weight, testing, condition, and the item itself.

-• Gold-filled - has a thicker layer of gold bonded to another metal, but it is not valued the same way as solid gold jewelry.
+• Gold-filled — has a layer of gold bonded to another metal, but it is not valued the same way as solid gold jewelry.

 • Gold-plated — has a thin surface layer of gold over base metal and often has little precious-metal value by itself.